The Words of the King

 The two are one and the same.

 The king laughed again.
 Yes I am certain, but which people?
 I cannot help but ponder your many visits with foreign emissaries.
-And besides, for what reason should I grant this concession?
+And in any case, for what reason should I grant you this concession?

 Why, for Reason itself.
 You have no grounds on which to deny the people this one gesture.
 You have a thousand other worries with which to occupy yourself.
 The people have never wanted a Sadducite king.
 And their support has waned in the years since your great victory over Ptolemy.
 They hold their tongue as you hand down decrees of which they do not approve, as you stamp your name on their coins, as your court is slowly consumed each day by Rome.
 They grow poor and hungry while you advance your armies to all known corners of the map and ignore your daily duties as the so-called High Priest.
 And now comes the Feast of Succoth, and this year of all years you would dare deny them this one trivial compromise?
 Just because it is not commanded in the Law of Moses?
 Yannai, it is only asked that you pour water into a basin.
 If you do not, it could be the final straw.
 It could lead to open revolt.